Greenmind is a teacher, parent, and musician with decades of experience.

 The kit is made up of seven touch-sensitive drum pads capable of producing a wide range of realistic drum audio output.
 These pads, like all electronic sets, only make a soft thudding sound to everyone but the drummer.
 Listening as you play in the headphones, you'll hear an unbelievably life-like full drum kit, complete with effects.

-3. Alesis DM Lite Kit with Light-Up LED Pads: A Very Cool Kit
+3. Alesis DM Lite Kit with Light-Up LED Pads: A Very Cool Set

-I also really like the pressure-sensitive kick drum pedal.
+One of the best features, and one that you will also find on pro-level electronic kits, is the pressure-sensitive kick drum pedal.
 This means that when you hit it harder, it gets louder.
 My drummer idol, John Bonham, had a kick foot like an anvil.
 You can hear the power he transmits to the kick drum on virtually every Led Zeppelin track, but you can REALLY hear it on the intro to "When the Levee Breaks."
 With a pressure-sensitive kick pedal, you can make your own thunder by leaning just a little harder into that kick drum.

 New Technology Means New Features

-Newer versions of electronic drums, including basic models suitable for young and beginning players, have an array of cool features that kind of boggle the mind.
+Newer versions of electronic drums, including basic models suitable for young and beginner players, have an array of cool features that kind of boggle the mind.
 For example, on some you can add in reverb to make it sound like you're playing in any kind of room, from a subway station to a cathedral to a tile bathroom.
 You can also dial in delay, echo, pitch shift, tuning subtleties, drum make, size, and model.
-The effects available depend on the model, so if this is important to you, be sure to read the fine print on the Amazon listing.
+The effects available depend on the model, so if this is important to you (or your kids!), be sure to read the fine print on the Amazon listing.

 Most models also allow you to play along to your iPod or computer and record your parts as well.
 Those that link to your computer often come with updates to the sound and effect bank, so you don't need to buy a new set every time the technology advances.